SindhuVempati/myArraySorting/README.md

 # myArraySorting

 Given a list of element.
-This eprogram sorts them an ddisplays linearly in Table View
+This program sorts them an displays linearly in Table View